Grand Bahama, Bahamas

 What do expats in Grand Bahama appreciate most about the local culture?

 "Expats in Grand Bahama often appreciate the warm and friendly nature of the local people.
 They love the laid-back, relaxed lifestyle that is a stark contrast to the hustle and bustle of city life.
 The rich history and vibrant culture, which is often showcased through music, dance, and festivals, is another aspect that expats find appealing.
 They also appreciate the strong sense of community and the way locals come together to help each other.
 The beautiful natural environment, including the pristine beaches and clear blue waters, is another aspect of the local culture that expats love.
-The local cuisine, particularly the seafood, is also highly appreciated by expats," said one expat who made the move to Grand Bahama.
+The local cuisine, particularly the seafood, is also highly appreciated by expats," explained one expat living in Grand Bahama, Bahamas.

 What do expats find most challenging?